-Moderation the Key
+Moderation is the Key

 Drinking a few glasses of red wine during the week won’t have a negative effect on your oral health, which is great news for those who enjoy the wonderful wines we have here in California.
-In fact, red wine actually contains a compound – resveratrol – that actually helps improve heart health, according to a study conducted by the Mayo Clinic.
+In fact, red wine contains a compound – resveratrol – that actually helps improve heart health, according to a study conducted by the Mayo Clinic.
 However, what is true of red wine isn’t necessarily true of all types of alcohol.
 But as long as you drink in moderation, the health of your teeth will remain largely unchanged.

-Excess a Risk
+Excess is a Risk

 When you consume alcohol in excess it becomes a danger to your oral health.
 In fact, the American Dental Association warns that individuals who abuse alcohol have an increased risk of suffering from a variety of oral health complications.
 For example, one in three alcohol abusers will develop potentially precancerous oral lesions.
 But how does alcohol contribute to these issues?
 There are a number of ways:

 Sugar: As mentioned earlier, sugar is one of the biggest contributors in the development of cavities.
-People that drink heavily are exposed to sugar in the alcohol they consume, which can lead to the deterioration of their teeth.
+People who drink heavily are exposed to sugar in the alcohol they consume, which can lead to the deterioration of their teeth.
 Binge drinking only helps exacerbate decay.

 Dry mouth: Dry mouth is a common symptom of alcoholism, as heavy drinking can cause dehydration.
-Dry mouth becomes more problematic when paired with smoking.
+Dry mouth becomes more problematic when drinking is paired with smoking.
 When you suffer from dry mouth, your cells are more susceptible to damage, and the negative effects of tobacco use become more potent.

-Weakened immune system: Drinking alcohol can also weaken your body’s immune system, making it more vulnerable to illness and disease.
+Weakened immune system: Drinking alcohol can weaken your body’s immune system, making it more vulnerable to illness and disease.
 Your body is also less able to create antioxidants that fight oral cancer and more serious diseases.

 Your Sonora Dentist Can Help Protect Your Oral Health